This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Italian sausage and kale orzo is a firm family favourite.
 Why?
 Not only is it creamily delicious and infinitely satisfying, it’s also a one-pan meal ready in 20 minutes.
 Herb-heavy sausage and garlic infused cream and dainty little orzo grains, finished with a flurry of Parmesan and a healthy handful of kale.

 If pork products are not on your menu, you don’t have to miss out on the beauty of orzo.
-Try tomato-based Greek chicken and orzo or vegetarian creamy orzo pasta primavera.
+Try tomato-based Greek chicken and orzo, vegetarian creamy orzo pasta primavera or classic chicken primavera.

 Would you like to save this recipe?